 As Christians, is this the way that we are to show our love to the world?
 In Matthew 22:36-40, Jesus tells us that we are to first, love the Lord our God with all our heart, soul, and mind and second, that we are to love our neighbors as ourselves.
 When we decline these services to others, are we loving our neighbors as ourselves?
 Are we reflecting the love of Jesus as we are called to do?
 I don’t think so.
 Jesus never really hung out with the religious folks.
 He was always meeting with, preaching to, and loving on the fishermen, the taxcollectors, the prostitutes, the dregs of society.
 Jesus said that he didn’t come for the righteous or powerful, but to save those who are lost.
 When we refuse services to same-sex couples, are we drawing them closer to God, or are we just pushing them further away?

 I think that it’s time that we love our neighbors as ourselves.

-Albert holds a J.D. from Barry University School of Law as well as an MBA and BA in Political Science from The University of Central Florida.
+Albert is a licensed attorney and holds a J.D. from Barry University School of Law as well as an MBA and BA in Political Science from The University of Central Florida.
 He is a conservative libertarian and his interests include judicial politics, criminal procedure, and elections.
-He has one son, named Albert, and a black lab puppy, named Lincoln.
+He has one son named Albert and a black lab puppy named Lincoln.
 In his spare time, he plays and coaches soccer.

 Free speech aside, why does anyone, ever, do or say or think or draw or write anything profane or blasphemous or provocative or controversial or impolite or mean-spirited or harsh or unkind?